Hrithik-s-Raj/ChatGPT/README.md

 </br>

-Feed the  enviorment variables values with the example.env provided Create a Firebase Project Add the Google ID , Secret Generate Firebase Admin Config And linebreak the donwloaded JSON using the following site : https://www.textfixer.com/tools/remove-line-breaks.php
+Feed the  environment variables values with the example.env provided Create a Firebase Project Add the Google ID , Secret Generate Firebase Admin Config And linebreak the donwloaded JSON using the following site : https://www.textfixer.com/tools/remove-line-breaks.php
 Paste the value into the Env file